Print

 Sleeping Tabby Cat

 Cats are obligate or true carnivores, which means they are dependent on the nutrients provided by a diet based on consuming prey animals.
 This means they cannot be healthy or survive without the specific nutritional components in such a diet.
-In the wild, cats eat the carcases of the prey animals they hunt, which consist of raw meat, bones and organs.
+In the wild, cats eat the carcasses of the prey animals they hunt, which consist of raw meat, bones and organs.
 They also consume a small amount of the vegetable matter contained in the gut of their prey.

 Basic cat feeding guide